 dues of ($80), and even pay for most or all of summer camp.

 The third fund-raiser is sale of Boy Scout Popcorn.
 Popcorn is sold in November and delivered in

 December.
 Proceeds are turned into individual scout accounts for use with Boy Scout Summer camp or

 a high adventure trip or other scout related expense.

-For the past eight years, Troop 707 has worked at the Memorial Day Air Show.
+For several years, Troop 707 has worked at the Memorial Day Air Show.
 We have been in charge

 of one of the large food and beverage tents, and we have also been in charge of one of the smaller soda

 tents when needed.
 We provide service to the event but also receive 10% of the tent’s gross for our